beecho01/material-symbols/README.md

 ## <a name="thanks"></a>Thanks
 - Big thanks to [@vigonotion](https://github.com/vigonotion) and his repository [hass-simpleicons](https://github.com/vigonotion/hass-simpleicons) and [@thomasloven](https://github.com/thomasloven) for his repository [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome), of which this integration and github repository is based.
 - Thanks to OpenAI and ChatGPT their LLM `01-preview` for assistance in resolving issues during development.
+- Thanks to [@Nerwyn](https://github.com/Nerwyn) for his inclusion of this repository in his repository, giving this project exposure.
+Furthermore, I have based the [Troubleshooting](#troubleshooting) cache clearing section based on his work in [Common Stuck Update Issues #12](https://github.com/Nerwyn/material-you-utilities/discussions/12).

 ### Stargazers
 <div align="left">